 * This chart calculates an average OAS using the 10-year period ended 12/31/07 for two reasons.
 First, we believe this period covers a sufficient breadth of economic and market conditions to generate a representative long-term “average” OAS for the fixed-income security types under consideration.
 Second, it excludes the period of unprecedentedly wide OAS levels that occurred during the financial crisis beginning in 2008.

-Putnam multisector funds pursue diverse out-of-benchmark opportunities
+Putnam multisector funds pursue a diverse out-of-benchmark opportunities

 Our three multisector funds pursue opportunities beyond the benchmark indexes.
 Our portfolio managers can exploit areas of the market that tend to be overlooked by other investors and may be too small for larger funds to gain a meaningful foothold.

-This nimble core bond fund pursues income with an all-weather bond portfolio, mixing mortgage-backed, corporate, and government bonds.
+This nimble core bond fund pursues income with an all-weather bond portfolio mixing mortgage-backed, corporate, and government bonds.

 Explore the diverse yield opportunities across global bond markets.